PascalBod/embedded-systems-for-ML/practice-sessions/14-Semaphore/README.md

-# PRactice session 14 - Semaphore
+# Practice session 14 - Semaphore

 ## Purpose of the practice session